On this page, I describe the two cold case research methods that I developed.

 This phase takes the longest and it is here that people who work on cold cases can get discouraged.
-But it is essential you complete this task.
-You need the chronological order to make sense of the case, to check the importance of each note and each piece of information.
+But it is essential that you complete this task.
+You need the chronological order to make sense of the case, to check the importance of each note, and each piece of evidence.

-Without the timeline, you will find yourself in a labyrinth of papers with guesses galore and no firm sense of what is fact and what was assumed.
-Do this task meticulously, save the file, and make copies of everything.
-Then, go get yourself a good cup of coffee because now the hardest part begins: judging the quality of your own work.
+Without the timeline in chronological order, you will find yourself in a labyrinth.
+It will be harder to decide what is fact (backed up by other material) and what was assumed.
+Do this task meticulously, take your time, save the file, and make hard copies of everything.
+Now the hardest part comes: judging the quality of your own work.

 Review your work

-Going over your timeline you will find gaps, inconsistencies, overlaps, and bits of information you could not immediately place.
-Highlight all the above and go back to your temporary order, re-read the reports and the summaries to check if you forgot to add a date, a time, etc. Then update everything again and go to the next inconsistency or gap until everything has a place that makes sense.
-Are you done now and ready for action?
-Not even close.
+Going over the timeline that you made you will find gaps, inconsistencies, overlaps, and bits of information that you cannot immediately place.
+Highlight all the above and go back to the material.
+Re-read the reports and the summaries to check if you forgot to add a date, a time, any detail.
+Then update everything again and go to the next inconsistency or gap until everything has a place that makes sense.
+If there are still questions, make notes.

-Re-reading your timeline, you will quickly see that what some people said just does not make sense because they were lying, made mistakes, have a bad memory or, they just have no sense for distance or time.
+Re-reading your timeline, you will quickly see that what some people said just does not make sense because they were confused, lying, made mistakes, repeated what someone else said, have a bad memory or, they just have no sense for distance or time.
 Your timeline easily shows you those spots.
 Highlight them.
 Maybe you can find answers for your highlighted parts by digging through the boxes again.
-It is also possible that it should be handled by a detective.
+It is also possible that these points need to be handled by a detective.

-What you think and what you can prove in court are two different things.
-Therefore, grab the summary you made for each person in the case.
+What you think about a case and what you can prove in court, are two different things.
+So, grab the timeline that you made for each person in the case.
 Read it again.
-Can you prove everything with the evidence found in your boxes?
+Can you prove everything with the evidence that you found in your boxes?
 If someone was found shot, do you have the weapon in the evidence boxes or not?
-If there is a gun in evidence are we sure that it is the murder weapon?
-Was DNA available at that time and if not, is there any biological material that can now be tested?
+If there is a gun in evidence, are we sure that it is the murder weapon?
+Was DNA available at that time?
+If not, is there any biological material that can now be tested?
 Make an inventory as best you can.

 Cold Cases discussion